ewencedr/particle_fm/README.md

 ⭐️ Easily train multiple models on various particle physics datasets

-⭐️ Lightning DataModules provided for each dataset to allow easy exchange of datasets with automatic preprocessing and postprocessing
+⭐️ Lightning DataModules are provided for each dataset to allow easy exchange of datasets with automatic preprocessing and postprocessing

-⭐️ Lightning Callbacks provided for each dataset to automatically evaluation during training and log to [wandb](https://wandb.ai/site) and [comet](https://www.comet.com/site/) (EMA callback also available)
+⭐️ Lightning Callbacks are provided for each dataset to automatically evaluate during training and log to [wandb](https://wandb.ai/site) and [comet](https://www.comet.com/site/) (EMA callback also available)

-⭐️ Best Practices for coding thanks to the [Lightning-Hydra-Template](https://github.com/ashleve/lightning-hydra-template) with all major benefits of [PyTorch Lightning](https://www.pytorchlightning.ai/index.html) and [Hydra](https://hydra.cc/docs/intro/) (configurations, logging, multi-gpu, datamodules, callbacks, hyperparameter search, continuous integration etc.).
+⭐️ Best Practices for coding thanks to the [Lightning-Hydra-Template](https://github.com/ashleve/lightning-hydra-template) with all major benefits of [PyTorch Lightning](https://www.pytorchlightning.ai/index.html) and [Hydra](https://hydra.cc/docs/intro/) (configurations, logging, multi-GPU, data modules, callbacks, hyperparameter search, continuous integration etc.).
 See [Lightning-Hydra-Template](https://github.com/ashleve/lightning-hydra-template) for more information.

 ## ⚡️ Quickstart